-TAX CONSEQUENCES
+MATERIAL TAX CONSEQUENCES

-This section is a summary of all the material tax consequences that may be relevant to unitholders who are individual citizens or residents of the United States and, unless otherwise noted in the following discussion, represents the opinion of Vinson & Elkins L.L.P., special counsel to the general partner and us, insofar as it relates to matters of United States federal income tax law and legal conclusions with respect to those matters.
+This section is a summary of the material tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the United States.
 This section is based upon current provisions of the Internal Revenue Code, existing and proposed regulations and current administrative rulings and court decisions, all of which are subject to change.
 Later changes in these authorities may cause the tax consequences to vary substantially from the consequences described below.
-Unless the context otherwise requires, references in this section to "us" or "we" are references to Company and the Operating Partnership.

-No attempt has been made in the following discussion to comment on all federal income tax matters affecting us or the unitholders.
-Moreover, the discussion focuses on unitholders who are individual citizens or residents of the United States and has only limited application to corporations, estates, trusts, nonresident aliens or other unitholders subject to specialized tax treatment, such as tax-exempt institutions, foreign persons, individual retirement accounts (IRAs), real estate investment trusts (REITs)or mutual funds.
-Accordingly, we recommend that each unitholder consult, and depend on, his own tax advisor in analyzing the federal, state, local and foreign tax consequences particular to him of the ownership or disposition of common units.
+The following discussion does not comment on all federal income tax matters affecting us or our unitholders.
+Moreover, the discussion focuses on unitholders who are individual citizens or residents of the United States and has only limited application to corporations, estates, trusts, nonresident aliens or other unitholders subject to specialized tax treatment, such as tax-exempt institutions, foreign persons, individual retirement accounts (IRAs), real estate investment trusts (REITs) or mutual funds.
+Accordingly, we recommend that each prospective unitholder consult, and depend on, his own tax advisor in analyzing the federal, state, local and foreign tax consequences particular to him of the ownership or disposition of common units.